Best Power Racks Under $1,000 for Home Gyms (2026)

 - Best Power Racks Under $500

-- Mikolo F4 vs Fitness Reality 810XLT
+- Mikolo vs Sportsroyals

 The Bottom Line

-For most home lifters, the Mikolo F4 at $489 is the sweet spot.
-You get a full power rack plus cable system in one frame, at a price that leaves room in your budget for a bench and plates.
-If you want more cable versatility, step up to the Sportsroyals.
-If you just need a no-frills cage, the Fitness Reality 810XLT saves you $160.
+For most home lifters, the Mikolo F4 2.0 at $474.99 is the sweet spot.
+You get a full power rack plus an integrated cable system in one 12-gauge steel frame, at a price that leaves room in your budget for a bench, barbell, and plates.
+It handles squats, bench press, overhead press, pull-ups, lat pulldowns, rows, and a dozen cable isolation exercises without requiring a single additional machine.

 Marcus Reid